kristofferandreasen/wayback-machine-dotnet-client/README.md

     </a>
     <span> | </span>
     <a href="https://archive.org/help/wayback_api.php">
-      API Documentation
+      Wayback Machine API Documentation
     </a>
   </h3>
 </div>

 <div align="center">
-  <sub>A simple C# SDK for the Wayback Machine API.
+  <sub>A simple C# .NET Core rest client for the Wayback Machine API.
 Built with ❤︎ by
   <a href="https://github.com/kristofferandreasen">Kristoffer Andreasen</a>
 </div>